How to Recreate Reddit with Dgraph and Vue.js

 Post Component

 Since we’re using TypeScript we gain some benefits of using class-based components within Vue.
-We can combine the vue-class-component
+We can combine the vue-class-component library with the vue-property-decorator library to dramatically reduce the lines of code required in our components by using assorted decorators.

-file.
+.vue file.
 The biggest advantage for us is separation of concerns, so each component is self-contained and can be used anywhere we need it throughout the app.
 Check out the official documentation for far more details on Single File Components.

 Start by installing both the